Tea - White

 The dead are dancing with the dead, the dust is whirling with the dust: angel’s trumpet, violet, white sandalwood, oude, copaiba balsam, angelica, white tea, olibanum, and oakmoss.

-The Silver Dollar Perfume Oil
+The Sixth Veil Perfume Oil

 • This image is decorative